-- Light levels have to be sufficient to allow clear visibility in all the various zones in a parking facility.
+- Light levels must be sufficient to allow clear visibility in all parking facility zones.

-- Light levels also have to be uniform throughout a car park, without dark spots caused by a sudden drop in illumination.
+- Light levels must also be uniform throughout a car park, without any dark areas due to a sudden drop in illumination.

 - Uniform light levels also prevent shadows.

 - This improves customers’ sense of safety and